MLNat/Learning-Log/README.md

 July 21st: 55 mins am/pm.
 Revision was good today and finishing up the "Data Manipulation with Pandas" module now.

+July 22nd: Day off!
+Bad morning.

+July 23rd: Reviewed tuples, sets and lists on YouTube which was useful and started on merging dataframes in pandas.
+Beginning to get excited about the data analysis that would be possible through this, including on the China data.
+Looking forward to understanding how SQL fits into this part as well when I get there too.

+July 24th:

 DAY 42 - August 12th:

 DAY 66 - September 5th: